LLNL/axom/src/axom/multimat/docs/sphinx/multimat_using_fields.rst

    :end-before: _multimat_using_fields_dense_end
    :language: C++

-For algorithms where sparse data traversal is desired, there are multiple options.
-The MultiMat indexing sets can be used directly.
+For algorithms where sparse data traversal is desired, the MultiMat indexing sets can be used directly as an alternative to dense traversal patterns.
 Cells are iterated first in this example since the field has a ``CELL_DOM`` data layout.
 The materials for the current cell are queried are used to to compute an index into the field data.

 .. literalinclude:: ../../examples/traversal.cpp
    :start-after: _multimat_using_fields_indexset_start